Court Required To Allocate Debts As Part Of Marital Estate

 Promissory Note vs Red Flags with Family Member Loans

-The attorneys at Graham.Law have litigated a number of cases where one spouse had an alleged loan from family members that he/she wanted treated as a marital debt, while the other spouse argued that the funds were gifts, not to be repaid, rather than loans.
+The attorneys at Graham.Law have litigated several cases where one spouse had an alleged loan from family members that he/she wanted treated as a marital debt, while the other spouse argued that the funds were gifts, not to be repaid, rather than loans.
 Why does this matter?
 If a spouse is allocated a $10,000 marital loan in her column, she will receive $10,000 more in assets to offset that liability.
-If it’s treated as a gift, then she receives no additional funds to repay the money.
+If it’s treated as a gift, she receives no additional funds to repay the money.

 Importance of A Promissory Note For A Family Loan